top of page

 If a failure is relatively painless, it gets ignored.
 When the consequences are severe, people learn quickly.
 The challenge for organisations is to design accountability systems for the right things.
 There is a risk that management point out errors to staff which is not great for morale.

-Instead, this is where leadership can create accountability through asking questions "How could this be improved next time?", "What did we learn?"
+Instead, this is where leadership can create accountability by asking questions "How could this be improved next time?", "What did we learn?"

 bottom of page